tinythings/logjet/doc/features.md

 Current behavior:

+- clients send a small replay request with `from_seq`
 - replays retained data in sequence order
 - continues polling for new records
 - supports multiple clients in a basic way